2bt/fakesid/docs/tutorial.md

 Fake SID lacks export to SID or any file format native to the C64.
-Although the app was not designed with this functionality in mind, it could be added in some later point in time.
+Although the app was not designed with this functionality in mind, it could be added at some later point in time.

 Exported songs are stored in the directory `fakesid/exports` of your phone's internal shared storage.